Andreas02-dev/json_keyquotes_convert/README.md

   - Supported quotes around JSON string values:
 	- Double-quotes: :heavy_check_mark:
 	- Single-quotes: :heavy_check_mark:
-  - Supports control character escaping in JSON keys:
-	- Newline (\n): :heavy_check_mark: :white_check_mark:
-	- Tab (\t): :heavy_check_mark: :white_check_mark:
-	- Note: These characters could be misinterpreted as not belonging to the key.
-It is therefore not recommended to start or end a JSON key with these characters.
-  - Supports control character unescaping in JSON keys:
-	- Newline (\n): :heavy_check_mark: :white_check_mark:
-	- Tab (\t): :heavy_check_mark: :white_check_mark:
-	- Note: These characters could be misinterpreted as not belonging to the key.
-It is therefore not recommended to start or end a JSON key with these characters.
   - Supports control character escaping in JSON string values:
 	- Newline (\n): :heavy_check_mark: :white_check_mark:
 	- Tab (\t): :heavy_check_mark: :white_check_mark: